AaronOnosala/Cocoa-Object-Detection/README.md

 ## Approach
 ## Data Preparation

  1. __Conversion:__ The original dataset annotations were in PASCAL VOC XML format.
 To train a YOLO model, we needed to convert these annotations into the YOLO format.
 This required writing a script to parse the XML files and convert bounding box coordinates and class labels into the YOLO format, which consists of normalized coordinates and class IDs.
+Successfully converted over 4,000 XML annotation files to YOLO format, ensuring accurate bounding box and class label translation.

  2. __Dataset Organization:__ The dataset was split into training, validation, and test subsets.
-The conversion script handled XML files in the train and validation folders, outputting YOLO-formatted text files.
+The conversion script handled XML files in the train and validation folders, outputting YOLO-formatted text files, and managed the dataset split into training (4,550 images), validation (1,262 images), and test (318 images) subsets.

 ## Model Building and Training:

  1. __Model Selection:__ YOLOv8 was selected for its efficiency and effectiveness in object detection tasks.
 The model configuration was adjusted to match the dataset's specifics.

  2. __Training:__ The model was trained on the converted dataset using the YOLO framework, with careful monitoring of performance metrics throughout the training process.
+The YOLOv8 model, achieving an 88% accuracy rate on the validation dataset.

 ## Detection and Evaluation: